diffblue/gitlab/doc/integration/saml.md

 ### External groups

-SAML login supports the automatic identification of a user as an [external user](../user/admin_area/external_users.md).
-This is based on the user's group membership in the SAML identity provider.
+Your IdP passes group information to GitLab in the SAML response.
+To use this response, configure GitLab to identify:

+- Where to look for the groups in the SAML response, using the `groups_attribute` setting.
+- Information about a group or user, using a group setting.

+SAML can automatically identify a user as an
+[external user](../user/admin_area/external_users.md), based on the `external_groups`
+setting.

+Example configuration:

 ```yaml
 { name: 'saml',